harlows/eResources/Panopto/Upload a recording.md

 # Upload a recording

-==These instructions are for uploading recordings which have been recorded in other software.==
+== These instructions are for uploading recordings which have been recorded in other software. ==

 1. Go to []https://waikato.au.panopto.com